CubeFactory2/cubefactory/recycler/motor_and_heater/README.md

 ## Motor
   The Cubefactory 2 uses a dc motor called „RS Pro brushless direct currentmotor.
 The new engine was selected based on calculations and general demands regarding mass and installation space.

-Thereby a minimum requirement of 0,88 Nm was determined fort he forque to punch and cut ABS and PLA plastics.
+???Thereby a minimum requirement of 0,88 Nm was determined fort he forque to punch and cut ABS and PLA plastics.
-2.544 N/Min with rotary energy of 167W/2Nm without gearing mechanism 0,08 Nm with gearing mechanism
+2.544 N/Min with rotary energy of 167W/2Nm without gearing mechanism 0,08 Nm with gearing mechanism???

 Characteristic values:
 + voltage: 24 volt (dc)